Time-reparametrization invariances, multithermalization and the Parisi scheme: Properties derived from stochastic stability

 As mentioned above, the value of corresponding dynamic and replica diagrams coincide -- $ \left. \frac{d}{dj} \left\{ {\mbox{diagram} }\right\}\right|_{j=0}$ give the same (a reparametrization-invariant fact) -- if the dynamics has widely separated timescales, with one temperature $T(t,t') = T/X(C)$ per timescale, and $X(C)=x(q)$.
 Is the situation with timescales associated to different temperatures widely separated (a.k.a. time-ultrametricity) the only possibility for the coincidence of static and dynamics for diagrams?
 Our answer will be positive.\\

 \paragraph{Equality of temperatures and overlap}~\\

-In this section we shall review the argument for two coupled finite-dimensional spin systems, but it is valid for any two sets of variables.
-We will study the correlations of each system within two states {\em of the global system}, statically:
+In this section we shall review the argument for two sublattices $s_i$, $\sigma_i$ of a finite-dimensional spin system (not playing identical roles, i.e. there is no symmetry $\sigma \leftrightarrow s$ ), but it is valid for any two sets of variables such as spin and link energies.
+We consider the following correlations:

 and dynamically:

 We now follow the same steps and apply the perturbations

 for all $a,b$ and compute separately the corresponding generalized susceptibilities of each set of variables $I^{(p)}_{ss} = \int X^{ss}(C^{ss}) [C^{ss}]^{(p-1)} dC^{ss} $, $I^{(p)}_{\sigma \sigma } = \int X^{\sigma \sigma }(C^{\sigma \sigma }) [C^{\sigma \sigma }]^{(p-1)} dC^{\sigma \sigma } $ and $I^{(p)}_{\sigma s } = \int X^{\sigma s }(C^{\sigma s }) [C^{\sigma s }]^{(p-1)} dC^{\sigma s } $.
 Equality of all makes us conclude that there is a correspondence between statics and dynamics at this partial level: